frdbonif/sys2mqtt/README.md

 #### Linux

-- CentOS 8<sup>1</sup>
+- CentOS 8
 - Debian 10
-- Sangoma Linux 7.6
+- Sangoma Linux 7.6<sup> 1</sup>
 - Ubuntu, 18.04, 20.04
+- Rasperry Pi OS/Rasbian, 10<sup> 2</sup>

 #### Windows

-- Please use version 0.2.3 on Windows for the time being.
+- Windows 10, Version 2004

 #### Other

-- Please use version 0.2.3 on FreeBSD for the time being.
+- FreeBSD 12 (No installation intructions)

+#### Known not working

+- Jython, this project uses modules that are not available to Jython.
+- Python 2.x, this project is not compatible with Python 2.x which is no longer supported.
+Python 2.x and Python 3.x can run independently on the same device if needed.

 ## Installation (Debian & Ubuntu)